equalitie/banjax/README.md

      /usr/local/trafficserver/modules

 Copy banjax.conf file to the folder of your choice.
-The default directroy that banjax is going to look for banjax.conf is ATS default plugin dircetory, for example:
+The default directroy that banjax is going to look for banjax.conf is ATS default plugin directory, for example:

      /usr/local/trafficserver/modules/banjax/